-EASY TO GET PLENARY INDULGENCE-HUGE GRACE SHORTENS PURGATORY TIME
+GET A PLENARY INDULGENCE-HUGE GRACE SHORTENS PURGATORY TIME

 The other conditions are really easy.
 You say the Apostles creed, one Our Father and perhaps one Hail Mary, which takes very little time.
-People should pray for the pope’s intentions which in April is for addicts to receive help and accompaniment.
+People should pray for the pope’s intentions which in November is for people who suffer from depression.

-Lastly, just be sorry for anything you did that was sinful in the past or present and plan to go to Confession sometime after the pandemic is over.
 You can tell God in prayer whether you want it to either shorten your own future purgatory time or whether you have someone who has already passed away that you’d like to shorten purgatory time of.
-One person may need several indulgences to get them through purgatory because of people’s attachment to sin.
+One person may need several of our attempts to get them a plenary indulgence to get them through purgatory because of people’s attachment to sin.
 Each day you could earn a plenary indulgence (meaning if you did it everyday for a week you could earn 7 indulgences).

 This amazing opportunity continues for as long as the Coronavirus pandemic continues throughout the world.
 We’ll remove this page when we hear that this indulgence opportunity ends.

 Mass is broadcast here on both Catholic Spirit Radio and EWTN TV at 7AM everyday.
 Our website also lists local daily Masses you can attend in person or stream online: https://www.catholicspiritradio.com/daily-mass-times or weekend Mass at https://www.catholicspiritradio.com/weekend-mass-times

 Also, further info is in an article by the Catholic News Agency which is owned by EWTN.